grafana/agent/docs/sources/operation-guide/_index.md

 * Beta: we are working on maturing a specific feature.
 Beta features may be subject to some breaking changes.
 Beta features may be replaced by equivalent functionality that covers that same use case.
-Beta features can be used without feature flags.
-Unless replaced by equivalent functionality, beta features will eventually graduate to stable.
+Beta features can be used without a feature flag being set.
+Unless replaced with equivalent functionality, beta features will eventually graduate to stable.

 * Stable: we believe this functionality is stable, and breaking changes to configuration will be rare and well-documented.
 We will communicate